Match

 - Forgetting to escape special characters in regular expressions.
 Characters like

-- Overly complex regular expressions can be difficult to read and maintain.
+., +, *, ?have special meaning in regular expressions and need to be escaped with a backslash\to match them literally. - Overly complex regular expressions can be difficult to read and maintain.
 Use comments and break complex expressions into smaller parts for better readability.